o0ragman0o/Bakt/README.md

 ### Token Model
 The token model used is a variable supply in which tokens are created upon `purchase()` of an `issue()` offering and destroyed upon `redeem()` (I have avoided the terms `buy` and `sell` which I use to indicate in other contracts the invariable supply *trading* of tokens).

-An 'issue(address, amount, price, expiry)' will create an offer of new tokens to a holder for the constant rate of 1000 tokens/ether
+An `issue(address, amount)` will create an offer of new tokens to a holder for the constant rate of 1000 tokens/ether and which expires within 7 days.

 A `purchase()` creates and amount of new tokens from an offer to a holder